 In his 1992 book The Five Love Languages, author Gary Chapman concludes there are five distinct ways humans express their love and ask for love to be expressed back.
 All five ways, which Chapman calls languages, are enjoyed to some degree by everyone, with varying levels of importance, however, a person will usually be drawn to one primary language.

-The five love languages are: words of affirmation, physical touch, receiving gifts, quality time or acts of service.
+The five love languages are: words of affirmation, physical touch, receiving gifts, quality time, and acts of service.
 Keeping your loved one’s primary love language in mind will help you pick meaningful gifts for Valentine’s Day and beyond.

 Gift Idea for Words of Affirmation